Manchester City boss Guardiola reaches 500 Premier League points in record time

 Arsene Wenger (249 games) completes the top five, with Rafael Benitez (267), David Moyes (340), Martin O'Neill (351), Mark Hughes (367), Sam Allardyce (386), Harry Redknapp (392) and Steve Bruce (441) also members of the 500 club.

-City have taken more points against Arsenal (34) than any other opponent under Guardiola, followed by Burnley, West Ham (both 31), Leicester City and Watford (both 27).
+City has taken more points against Arsenal (34) than any other opponent under Guardiola, followed by Burnley, West Ham (both 31), Leicester City and Watford (both 27).

-Reigning Premier League champions City have put together four runs of 12-plus victories in the competition in Guardiola's five-and-a-half-year tenure, the most recent of which came to an end with their draw against Southampton.
+Reigning Premier League champion City has put together four runs of 12-plus victories in the competition in Guardiola's five-and-a-half-year tenure, the most recent of which came to an end with its draw against Southampton.

-Kyle Walker-Peters fired Southampton into an early lead with a sensational outside-of-the-boot strike – just the third first-half goal City have conceded in the league this term – but the visitors hit back through Aymeric Laporte's header.
+Kyle Walker-Peters fired Southampton into an early lead with a sensational outside-of-the-boot strike – just the third first-half goal City has conceded in the league this season – but the visitor hit back through Aymeric Laporte's header.

-Despite his side's losing run coming to an end, Guardiola was pleased with their display at St Mary's Stadium.
+Despite his side's run coming to an end, Guardiola was pleased with its display at St Mary's Stadium.

 "We played really well.
-Unfortunately, in the first half we conceded a goal, but I think this was one of our best performances of the season, by far," he told Sky Sports.
+Unfortunately, in the first half we conceded a goal, but I think this was one of our best performances of the season, by far," he said.

 "They were incredibly organised and this is one of the best performances we played against them.
 Yes, the result was not good, but in terms of performance and the way we played, it was excellent.